-I am passionate about helping people achieve their goals in life and I feel well placed to do this as they engage with technology.
+I am passionate about helping people achieve their goals in life and I feel well placed to do this as they engage with creative solutions and compositions.

-I am a User Experience designer (and love to do graphic design too) and I would love the opportunity to assist you and your organisation.
+I am a User Experience and Graphic designer and I would love the opportunity to assist you and your organisation.

 Thinking outside of the box comes naturally to me, my attention to detail, problem solving skills and thinking strategically have been of great benefit in producing preferable outcomes.

-On a personal level, I enjoy a good cold brew coffee, playing futsal and dancing with my two year old daughter.
+On a personal level, I enjoy a good cold brew coffee, playing futsal and dancing with my two young daughters.

 This is a small sample of my work